How To Make Demineralized Water At Home

 Ion exchange is a process where positively charged cations (minerals) are exchanged with negatively charged anions (chemicals).
 This method requires an ion exchange filter which can be bought online or built at home using basic materials.
 It works by passing source water through a bed of resin beads which act like magnets to attract and trap all of the dissolved minerals present in the source water.

-See also How To Make Steam Distilled Water
+See also Does Distilled Water Expire

 Ultrafiltration